yulonghu2000/yulonghu2000.github.io/_pages/cv.md

 ---

 ## Education
-- Ph.D. in System Engineering, The Hong Kong University of Science and Technology, 2022–Present
+- Ph.D. in System Engineering, Department of Civil and Environmental Engineering, The Hong Kong University of Science and Technology, 2022–Present
+  Hong Kong PhD Fellowship Scheme (HKPFS) Awardee
-- B.E. in Electrical Engineering and Automation, Chongqing University, 2018–2022
+- B.E. in Electrical Engineering and Automation, Department of Electrical Engineering, Chongqing University, 2018–2022
   GPA: 3.87/4 (92.01/100)

 ## Academic Experience